pypeit/PypeIt/doc/masters.rst

 Here is a listing of all the of MasterFrame files that can be generated.
-The ones that are made depend on the :doc:`spectrographs` and the calibrations files provided.
+The ones that are made depend on the :doc:`spectrographs/spectrographs` and the calibrations files provided.

 ================= ========= ===========================================
 Type              Format    Description